Skip to content

 bun run formatFormat with oxfmt

-bun run gen:schemasRegenerate dist/schemas/*.schema.json
+bun run gen:schemasRegenerate dist/schemas/*.schema.json and schemas/*.schema.json

 bun run gen:referenceRegenerate docs/REFERENCE.md

-bun run cleanDelete dist/
+bun run cleanDelete dist/ and schemas/

 Released under the ISC License.